LedgerHQ/ragger/_sources/rationale.rst.txt

 - the :term:`layouts <Layout>` and :term:`use cases <Use Case>` mimic the :term:`NBGL` capabilities, so that the ``Ragger`` client screen architecture is close to the application one.
-- the :py:class:`FullScreen <ragger.firmware.stax.screen.FullScreen>` class
+- the :py:class:`FullScreen <ragger.firmware.touch.screen.FullScreen>` class
-  embeds every existing :py:class:`layout <ragger.firmware.stax.layouts>` and
+  embeds every existing :py:class:`layout <ragger.firmware.touch.layouts>` and
-  :py:class:`use case <ragger.firmware.stax.use_cases>` in a single class, providing a fast way of testing an interface without any other configuration.
+  :py:class:`use case <ragger.firmware.touch.use_cases>` in a single class, providing a fast way of testing an interface without any other configuration.
-- the :py:class:`MetaScreen <ragger.firmware.stax.screen.MetaScreen>` metaclass
+- the :py:class:`MetaScreen <ragger.firmware.touch.screen.MetaScreen>` metaclass
-  allows to build custom screen classes nesting the :py:class:`layouts <ragger.firmware.stax.layouts>` and the :py:class:`use cases <ragger.firmware.stax.use_cases>` of your choosing, creating a convenient and meaningful screen object where all UI interactions are centralized.
+  allows to build custom screen classes nesting the :py:class:`layouts <ragger.firmware.touch.layouts>` and the :py:class:`use cases <ragger.firmware.touch.use_cases>` of your choosing, creating a convenient and meaningful screen object where all UI interactions are centralized.